oscar-99/ml-tweezers/README.md

 An efficient means to estimate the radius or refractive index of a given trapped particle could be of a lot of value to optical tweezers researchers.
 For example, by allowing fast categorization of unknown particles or by allowing measurement of the properties of  difficult to measure particles just by their motion.

- The project involved simulation of data using a neural network, statistical analysis of the data, building and training models and assessing the performance of models.

 ## Method